- Healthcare Analytics

 Talaei-Khoei, A, Ray, P & Parameswaran, N 2009, 'An Awareness Framework for Agent-based Mobile Health Monitoring', THIRD INTERNATIONAL CONFERENCE ON NEXT GENERATION MOBILE APPLICATIONS, SERVICES, AND TECHNOLOGIES, PROCEEDINGS, 3rd International Conference on Next Generation Mobile Applications, Services, and Technologies, IEEE COMPUTER SOC, Wales Millennium Ctr, Cardiff, WALES, pp. 108-113.View/Download from: Publisher's site

 Talaei-Khoei, A, Ray, PK & Parameswaran, N 2009, 'A Proposed Research for Conceptual Modeling of Policy-Based Mobile Agent Groups', Third Asia International Conference on Modelling & Simulation, 2009.
-AMS '09., Asia International Conference on Modelling & Simulation, IEEE, Bali, pp. 13-18.View/Download from: UTS OPUS or Publisher's site
+AMS '09., Asia International Conference on Modelling & Simulation, IEEE, Bali, pp. 13-18.View/Download from: Publisher's site

 Mobile agents are increasingly play significant role in distributed information systems.
 This article addresses the problem that happens when a mobile agent leaves a group and wants to join another one.
 Therefore, it has to follow different polices which may have conflicts with its own requirements.
 The paper studies the problem from cooperative management point of view and goes to the technological level.
 The multi-disciplinary nature of this problem makes the conceptualization beneficial to build a mutual understanding of the situation and recognize policy conflicts.
 Our research question specifies how to recognize conflicts between requirements of the agent and policies of locations, where it recently has moved.
 The paper discusses about a proposed research to build a meta-model for conceptual modeling of this situation that should cover agency

-Talaei-Khoei, A, Ray, PK & Parameswaran, N 2009, 'Awareness Behavioral Modelling for Fault Management of Agent-Based Computer Supported Cooperative Work', International Conference on Computational Intelligence, Modelling and Simulation, 2009., International Conference on Computational Intelligence, Modelling and Simulation, IEEE, Brno, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Talaei-Khoei, A, Ray, PK & Parameswaran, N 2009, 'Awareness Behavioral Modelling for Fault Management of Agent-Based Computer Supported Cooperative Work', International Conference on Computational Intelligence, Modelling and Simulation, 2009., International Conference on Computational Intelligence, Modelling and Simulation, IEEE, Brno, pp. 1-5.View/Download from: Publisher's site

 Distributed software systems enable enterprise-wide computing using business applications installed in different geographical areas.
 The complexity of distribution in this type of software highlights the significance of managing cooperation between distributed nodes.
 Computer supported cooperative work (cscw) transfers business requirements for cooperation to computer-based technical solutions.
 In such dynamic and distributed systems, when exceptional faults occur - cooperation is hard to achieve without enough knowledge about the context, which is called awareness.
 The dynamic nature of distributed software systems directs us to use agents for management purposes.
 In this paper, we propose a behavioral model of awareness that agents need to possess for effective fault management while they are engaged in cooperative work.
 The main contribution of this paper is presented through an example scenario in network management.

-Zuehlke, P, Li, J, Talaei-Khoei, A & Ray, PK 2008, 'A functional specification for mobile', 11th International Conference on e-Health Networking, Applications and Services, 2009., International Conference on e-Health Networking, Applications and Services, IEEE, Sydney, Australia, pp. 74-78.View/Download from: UTS OPUS or Publisher's site
+Zuehlke, P, Li, J, Talaei-Khoei, A & Ray, PK 2008, 'A functional specification for mobile', 11th International Conference on e-Health Networking, Applications and Services, 2009., International Conference on e-Health Networking, Applications and Services, IEEE, Sydney, Australia, pp. 74-78.View/Download from: Publisher's site

 The declining cognitive and motor abilities has become a major problem in the health care of the elderly, often leading to potentially fatal falls.
 Current rehabilitation strategies to address this issue include routine physiotherapy which is often dull and boring for the patient, leading to poor adherence.
 In recent years, the use of video games in physical therapy has reportedly had a positive affect on rehabilitation strategies.
 We propose using a modified version of a music video game, dance dance revolution (DDR), to motivate the elderly and increase adherence to rehabilitation.
 We also present the design of a mobile monitoring system which allows the health professional to monitor the patient's progress.